 What would you do if you have created a wonderful product that was designed for men, but suddenly decided to sell it to women, too?
-Why, you would open your CAD software suit of choice and make everything smaller by 15 percent to better match a more delicate wrist of a modern lady.
-Of course, you would leave all elements of design in place thus saving a hefty chunk of cash on development costs.
+Why, you would open your CAD software suite of choice and make everything smaller by 15 percent to better match a more delicate wrist of a modern lady.
+You would also leave all elements of design in place thus saving a hefty chunk of cash on development costs.

 That’s what Breitling basically did with its new Superocean II 36 Ladies diving watch.
 When I compare the 36 mm model to a 42 mm version, I don’t see anything that would make the two look even slightly different.
-Same design of the dial, same case.
-Perhaps, it is only for the better: even the larger piece looks sort of unisex so the logic of making it a tad smaller and selling as a women’s watch seems to be, as one movie character once said, was ‘undeniable’.
+The same design of the dial, the same case.
+Perhaps, it is only for the better: even the larger piece looks sort of unisex so the logic of making it a tad smaller and selling as a women’s watch was, as one movie character once said, ‘undeniable’.

 At 36 millimeters in diameter, the watch is not that small: given its rather long lugs, it covers a great deal of room on an average lady’s wrist.
 Its lug-to-lug length is about 42 millimeters, but that is not a problem however since the timepiece is supposed to be ‘large’, even when if we are talking about smaller sizes.